mozilla/fxa-content-server-l10n/README.md

 ```

 The script above will generate an email for the l10n mailing list.
 Read through the instructions in the script output to post to the l10n mailing list.

-## Submitting Translations

-Please find your locale on [Pontoon - Firefox Accounts](https://pontoon.mozilla.org/projects/firefox-accounts/).
-Follow the instructions on those sites to submit your translations.